Is this retreat just for Catholics or Christians? How much does it cost and why?

 5 - That's Expensive Isn't It?

 No!
-It's ridiculously cheap for what you get and we have set it at this price because we want this healing to be within reach of anyone who needs it. £350 doesn’t even cover the cost of what we pay directly to the retreat centre to hire their facilities and provide your accommodation and food for six days.
+It's ridiculously cheap for what you get and we have set it at this price because we want this healing to be within reach of anyone who needs it. £450 doesn’t even cover the cost running the retreat centre and provide your accommodation and food for six days.
 Then there are programme materials and administration costs.
-Our team comprises professionally qualified therapists many of whom who volunteer their time, and other volunteers.
+Our team comprises professionally qualified therapists many of whom volunteer their time, and other volunteers.
 To put the price in context, you will receive about 40 hours of intensive, specialist treatment for abuse trauma in a comfortable residential setting with all meals provided for less than the price you would have to pay for TEN HOURS of counselling with a psychotherapist.
 Compare this potentially life-changing retreat to the cost of other courses, treatments, or holidays.
 Grief to Grace survives on charitable donations and makes no profit.
 In fact we make a substantial financial loss on every retreat because we are discounting the true cost of the programme by about 75%.